zhaoak/python3-tempconverter/README.md

 Ensure you have a Python3 interpreter installed.

-In the directory where the `tempConverter.py3` file is, run
+In the directory where the `tempConverter.py3` file is, run in your terminal:

 `python3 tempConverter.py3 {outputScale} {inputTemp}`